 Building With the Land: Bamboo Architecture in East Bali

 Across Southeast Asia, the past decade has seen a meaningful split in how premium properties approach environmental design.
 One cohort reaches for certified sustainable credentials while retaining conventional construction materials.
 A smaller, more committed cohort builds the structure itself from biological material, accepting the constraints that come with it.
-Camaya Bamboo Houses in Selat, Karangasem Regency, belongs firmly to the second group, and that distinction shapes every aspect of staying here.
+Camaya Bamboo Houses in Selat, Karangasem Regency, is a hotel with eight rooms priced from about $70 per night, and that distinction shapes every aspect of staying here.

 Bamboo as a primary structural material carries specific architectural implications.
 It flexes rather than fractures under load, it breathes in tropical heat, and its visual character, all rounded joints and tapered poles lashed or pinned at intersections, produces interiors that no concrete or steel frame replicates.
 Properties like Bambu Indah in Banjar Badung have built a following on similar principles, and the approach has also informed resort design at Desa Seni Baturiti in Tabanan.
 What positions Camaya differently is its elevation and its address: East Bali's Selat sits well outside the tourism infrastructure of Ubud or Seminyak, in a region where the agricultural terracing is still working farmland rather than scenic backdrop.